 WHEREFORE, Eliot further prays further for judgment for the following,

-to have 120 days to Amend this Counter Complaint and notices this Court that this complaint was done while Eliot is undergoing dental work that has had him medicated on narcotic analgesics and the muscle relaxer flexeril and thus has had Candice help him and keep him focused but where since they are Pro Se this pleading was done in state of medical duress as an only option and thus seeks this lengthy extension to recover and file a more cognizant version due to such medical impairment.
-This pleading is not as perfectly poetically just as Eliot’s other Pro Se pleadings the Court is used to due to these limitations.
+to have 120 days to Amend this Counter Complaint and notices this Court that this complaint was done while Eliot is undergoing dental work that has had him medicated on narcotic analgesics and the muscle relaxer flexeril and therefore request an extension.

 A verified statement by Judge Martin Colin and David French stating that they have no conflicts of interest with these matters where the crimes have occurred in and upon their Courts and further stating that their involvement directly in the case and fact that they will both be material and fact witnesses to the crimes that occurred in their Courts by Officers of the Court that they approved and had Jurisdiction over who committed felonious acts in and upon their Courts.
 This request is to help overcome any appearance of impropriety that is created by their handling a lawsuit where they and the Officers of their Courts are centrally involved in the criminal misconduct and civil torts.
 In other words so the general public would not think that any judge could be covering up crimes committed in and upon their court for themselves and officers of their court involved directly and indirectly in the crime.
 This statement should affirm to the beneficiaries, interested parties and creditors that any involvement in the cases forward would violate no known, attorney conduct codes, judicial canons, state and federal law and in no way can be viewed to prejudice the rights of any parties subject to the lawsuit.

-That Eliot prays this Court demand the alleged Fiduciaries to release funds to Eliot for counsel in these matters that they have deemed essential to the administration of the Estate and Trusts of Simon and Shirley and since these legal actions are the direct result of fraud caused by the fiduciaries and their counsel in part and have forced Eliot and his children to need separate and distinct counsel to defend their interests.
+That Eliot prays this Court demand the alleged Fiduciaries to release funds to Eliot to hire counsel his family, his children, and for the Trust separate from the Alleged Trustee counsel to protect the innocent beneficiaries from further damage in these matters that they have deemed essential to the administration of the Estate and Trusts of Simon and Shirley and since these legal actions are the direct result of fraud caused by the fiduciaries and their counsel in part and have forced Eliot and his children to need separate and distinct counsel to defend their interests.
 The PR’s and Trustees have refused repeated requests for legal fees even for the minor children and so this Court must Order them to pay.